turtelneck/Python-Projects/README.md

 </ul>
 AlbumTracker:
 <ul>
   <li>These are screenshots of the final product of a web app I built from scratch using the Django Framework (the actual code is in a private repository).
-I'm particularly proud of it because it's the best-looking thing I've ever made.
+It might be the best-looking thing I've ever made.
 The app allows a user to enter information about albums they've listened to, which is then saved to a database.</li>
 </ul>
 Checkbook Web App (technically its own repository):
 <ul>